 Depending on who you ask, some people consider Green Valley Ranch a neighborhood within the larger Green Valley development or a master planned community in its own right.

-Whatever view one might take, there is no doubt that Green Valley Ranch is an excellent place to live.
+Whatever view one might take, there is no doubt that Green Valley Ranch is an excellent place to live and buy a home.

 It has high-quality homes that are available at affordable prices and has been voted one of the top places to live in Nevada.